Odin-SMR/qsmr/Settings/q_fields.rst

    An array of structures.
 Each array element provides settings for a gas species.
 The fields of the structure are as follows.
 TAG: Definition of the species following the ARTS format, e.g. O3-\*-501e9-503e9.
 SOURCE: A string describing from where temperature a priori shall be taken.
 Handled options are 'WebApi' and 'Bdx'.
 RETRIEVE: A boolean, flagging if the species shall be retrieved or not.
 All fields below are ignore if RETRIEVE is false.
 L2: A boolean, flagging if the species is part of L2 data of the frequency mode.
    GRID: Retrieval grid to use for the species.
-UNC_REL and UNC_ABS:
-   Minimum relative and absolute uncertainty, respectively.
+UNC_REL and UNC_ABS: Minimum relative and absolute uncertainty (1 std dev), respectively.
 The absolute and relative values are compared using the a priori profile and the largest of the two is selected (with a max at 1e6 in relative value).
 CORRLEN:
    Correlation length, in meter, to use when creating Sx.
 LOG_ON: Set to true to impose a positive constrain for the species.

 ABS_T_INTERP_ORDER
    An integer.
 The polynomial order to apply for temperature interpolation of the